 The programmatic outlook: Q&A with Lars Radmacher

 This week, we sat down with Fyber’s Director of Product, Programmatic, Lars Radmacher.
-Based in Berlin, Lars and his the team are the driving force behind Fyber’s Programmatic Exchange, which launched earlier this year and was further strengthened by the acquisition of Falk Realtime.
+Based in Berlin, Lars and his the team are the driving force behind Fyber’s Video SSP and Programmatic Exchange, which launched earlier this year and was further strengthened by the acquisition of Falk Realtime.
 The launch of the RTB exchange not only allows advertisers to better target the premium, in-app inventory offered through Fyber’s SSP, but also offers our publishers the opportunity to maximize their eCPMs, boost fill, and open up their inventory to additional demand streams, all of which compete with mediated networks to serve the highest-paying ad.
 While Lars was visiting us in sunny SF, we took the opportunity to pick his brain on the current state of programmatic, where he thinks the industry is heading, and what both advertisers and developers need to know about this rapidly-expanding market.

 TC: Let’s start with a broad question: What do you think is most relevant for advertisers to know about programmatic right now?

-LR: I think it’s important for advertisers to really understand the broad capabilities of programmatic.
+LR: I think it’s important for advertisers to really understand the broad capabilities of programmatic and RTB.
 First of all, programmatic makes it feasible for advertisers to reach close to all of their campaign goals by allowing them to select and target, on a per-impression basis, exactly the audience they are trying to reach.
 Secondly, from a technological point of view, programmatic provides the most efficient communication between systems.
-Finally, programmatic provides advertisers with transparency into exactly the kind of traffic they are buying, and ensures that they are bidding on unique inventory that wouldn’t be duplicated by another SSP.
+Finally, programmatic provides advertisers with transparency into exactly the kind of traffic they are buying, and ensures that they are bidding on unique inventory that wouldn’t be duplicated by another SSP or video SSP.
 All of these capabilities help advertisers understand how they can spend their budgets most efficiently over all channels of supply.

 TC: Over the past year, a lot of big brands have jumped on the “programmatic bandwagon”, so to speak.
 How do you think this influx of marketing dollars is going to affect the programmatic landscape in the coming year?